Data Sources

 - Abstract snippets (inverted index format, reconstructed for display)

-From Semantic Scholar, Scholise retrieves:
+From academic summary metadata, Scholise retrieves:

 - Title, authors, publication year, and abstract

-- Citation count and DOI (when available)
+- Citation count and paper ID (when available)

 - TLDR — short AI-generated summaries displayed as "AI Summary" on result cards

-From Crossref, Scholise retrieves:
+From publisher record metadata, Scholise retrieves:

 - Title, authors, publication date, and publisher name

-- DOI, ISSN, and container (journal) title
+- Paper ID, ISSN, and container (journal) title

 - Citation count and document type